SandSnip3r/pathery-vibecoded/README.md

 ### Running Benchmarks

-To measure the performance of a single generation of the solver, run the `benchmark.py` script.
+To measure the performance of the solver, run the `benchmark.py` script.

 ```bash
 python3 benchmark.py
 ```
-The script will print the execution time to the console and log the result to `benchmark_results.log`.
+The script will print the final path length and execution time to the console, and log the result to `benchmark_results.log`.

+## Logging

+The application generates two log files:
+*   `solver.log`: Logs the progress of the genetic algorithm, including the best score at each generation.
+*   `benchmark_results.log`: Logs the results of the benchmark runs.